jckend/jckend/README.md

-### My name is Caleb Kendrick a Lecturer in Cognitive Science at Dartmouth College.
+### Hi, I'm Caleb Kendrick a Lecturer in Cognitive Science at Dartmouth College.